Brightest ever X-ray shows lung vessels altered by Covid-19

 “The ability to see organs across scales like this will really be revolutionary for medical imaging."
 Dr Claire Walsh, UCL Mechanical EngineeringRead more

-This module is normally only taken by students enrolled on the MSc Marine Engineering however students with a suitable marine engineering background will be considered for CPD at the MSc Marine Engineering Programme Director’s discretion.
+This module is normally only taken by students enrolled on the MSc Marine Engineering.
+However, students with a suitable marine engineering background will be considered for CPD at the MSc Marine Engineering Programme Director’s discretion.

-Students are issued with outline requirements for the Ship Design Exercise during the January, this enables them to start the ship design whilst finishing the formal lecture courses and preparing for the written exams.
-The students start work full time on their ship design once the written exams are finished towards the end of March.
+Students are issued with outline requirements for the Ship Design Exercise during January.
+This enables them to start the ship design whilst finishing the formal lecture modules and preparing for their written exams.
+The students start work full time on their ship design once their written exams are finished towards the end of March.
 The design exercise then runs until the middle of June.

 Design lectures, which support the Ship Design Exercise, are given from the start of the MSc programme in October and run right through to the completion of the exercise in June.
 These supporting lectures include those from visiting lecturers in the ship design community, as well as attendance at IMarEST Technical Meetings and Symposia.

 This module is taught through introductory lectures followed by regular design reviews.

 Guidance is provided by academic staff but it is expected that the work and effort is driven and managed by the student group.